Accelerating Detailed Routing Convergence through Offline Reinforcement Learning: Experimental Results

-For wirelength, on the seen data there is a small penalty of \textless{}1\% on average and therefore the impact is negligible.
+The policy impact is also benchmark dependent.
+Speedups are most pronounced on larger or more congested designs where each iteration is expensive and early DRV reduction compounds over time.
+In contrast, several smaller designs such as \texttt{gcd} and \texttt{ibex} already converge quickly under the baseline.
+In these cases, there is limited routing work to reduce, so the inference overhead per iteration can dominate the total runtime which yields negligible gain or a slight slowdown.
+We include the inference overhead in all reported runtimes.

+This effect is visible on \texttt{ispd19\_test9}, where runtime increases despite similar convergence behavior.
+Upon inspection, the routing difficulty of this benchmark appears relatively low for the baseline and the remaining runtime is dominated by processing a large number of simple nets rather than resolving difficult violations.
+Since the policy does not substantially change the routing effort in this regime, the constant inference overhead can outweigh the small savings.
+On the other hand, \texttt{ispd19\_test10} exhibits higher congestion and benefits substantially from our method.
+The terminal DRV count is also reduced in this case, although both our model and the baseline reach the maximum iteration cap and finish with non-zero DRVs.
+For wirelength, on the seen data there is a small penalty of \textless{}1\% on average and therefore the impact is minimal.
 We did not include wirelength in the reward function, and therefore it was not considered as an optimization target when selecting the weights.